 Predeal and Poiana Brasov resorts rank 3rd in the preferences of tourists visiting the Brasov area.
 These tourist destinations are especially sought after for winter sports (alpine skiing, cross-country skiing, snowboarding, tobogganing, skating, learning sports with the help of specialized instructors).
 These two tourist resorts are the most famous in Romania and benefit from a highly developed infrastructure, brought to European standards during the organization of the European Youth Olympic Festival in 2013.
 The tourist product for the winter season should be in the form of "a week in the mountains" which includes, in addition to basic services, a common access card to the ski slopes, daytime entertainment program (e.g. competitions, raffles) and evening (e.g. concerts, traditional evenings).
 The tourist product Predeal and Poiana Braşov face the phenomenon of seasonality, like any resort dedicated to winter sports.
-In order to diminish this phenomenon, tourist products destined for the summer season should also be elaborated.
-The tourist product destined for the summer season should also be in shape for a week in the mountains but with the possibility of practicing summer sports (hiking, cycling, etc.).
+In order to diminish this phenomenon, tourist products destined for the summer season should also be in shape for a week in the mountains but with the possibility of practicing summer sports (hiking, cycling, etc.).
 The strategy that should be considered is to penetrate the internal and external market with the previously proposed products.